XPERTPCNET/HacksAndGuides/QuickInstalls/Odoo v12 CE on Ubuntu 18.04, NGINX Proxy.md

-# Installing Odoo v12 Community Edition on Ubuntu 18.04, NGINX Proxy, SSL
+# Odoo v12 CE on Ubuntu 18.04, NGINX Proxy

 **This tutorial assumes you have a working install of Ubuntu 18.04 and root access.**